Skip to main content

 History

-Dave Kilbourne first soared Mission Ridge in a standard Rogallo wing on September 6, 1971.
+Dave Kilbourne first soared Mission Peak in a standard Rogallo wing on September 6, 1971.
 The original launch was lower, closer to Ohlone college.
-Mission Ridge was opened as a Wings of Rogallo site for hang gliding in 1983, and is now usable by Advanced-rated, and Intermediate-rated (with additional provisions) paraglider and hang glider pilots, under a special use agreement with the East Bay Regional Park District.
+Mission Peak was opened as a Wings of Rogallo site for hang gliding in 1983, and is now usable by Advanced-rated, and Intermediate-rated (with additional provisions) paraglider and hang glider pilots, under a special use agreement with the East Bay Regional Park District.

 Weather Information